 Clark County's pensions are provided through the Nevada Public Employee Retirement System (PERS), a cost sharing, multi-employer defined benefit plan.
-The county's Moody's adjusted net pension liability (ANPL) was elevated at an average of 2.8% of full value and 2.7 times operating revenues for FY2013-15, a modest improvement from prior averages, using FY2015 audited data and the FY2016 tax base.
+The county's Moody's adjusted net pension liability (ANPL) was elevated at an average of 2.8% of full value and 2.9 times operating revenues for FY2014-16, similar to prior averages.
 The county annually pays 100% of the actuarially required contribution owed to PERS.
-Moody's ANPL reflects certain adjustments we make to improve comparability of reported pension liabilities, including netting pension contributions from selfsupporting essential utilities.
+Moody's ANPL reflects certain adjustments we make to improve comparability of reported pension liabilities, including netting pension contributions from self-supporting essential utilities.
 The adjustments are not intended to replace reported liability information, but to improve comparability with other rated entities.

-OPEB is health insurance coverage under several programs.
-Unfunded OPEB liabilities grew to \$1.1 billion as of 2015 and are generally funded on a pay-go basis, and a portion of police-related liabilities are funded by the City of Las Vegas.
-The OPEB reserve fund had a balance of only \$13.9 million as of FY2015 after a large portion of the reserve was to be used to purchase the LVMPD headquarters for \$208.4 million, as expected.
-However, lease payments from LVMPD of approximately \$13.1 million annually will continue, and the county will use these funds for a recently created OPEB trust which had net assets of \$83 million as of FY2015.
-The county does not anticipate making additional deposits to the OPEB trust for FY2016 nor FY2017, but the OPEB internal service fund is still to receive over \$16 million each year from interdepartmental contributions.
+OPEB is health insurance coverage under several programs that provide implicit subsidies.
+Total unfunded OPEB liabilities total \$1.1 billion and are generally funded on a pay-go basis with a portion of police-related liabilities funded by the City of Las Vegas.
+The OPEB reserve fund had a balance of approximately \$88 million of assets as of FY2016, after a large portion was used to purchase the LVMPD headquarters for \$208.4 million a few years ago.
+However, lease payments from LVMPD of approximately \$13 million annually will continue, and the county will use these funds as assets to fund OPEB.
+Also, recently created OPEB trust funds had net assets of \$90 million as of FY2016.
+The county does not anticipate making additional deposits to the OPEB trust for FY2017, but its OPEB internal service fund is still expected to receive over \$16 million annually from interdepartmental contributions.

-Management and Governance: Conservative and Sound Leadership
+Management and Governance: Prudent and Conservative Leadership

 The county's management team is strong and operating performance benefits from conservative stewardship.
-Management also strategically reduced available reserves in the recent recession and annual deficits have transitioned to small surpluses.
-Importantly, the budget always assumes a full draw on the large balance in the capital projects despite only a limited pipeline of projects, and the sizable balance remains a significant component of the county's available reserves and liquidity.
+Management also strategically reduced available reserves in the recent recession and annual deficits have transitioned to surpluses.
+Importantly, the budget always assumes a full draw on the large balance in the capital projects fund despite only a limited pipeline of projects, and the sizable balance remains a significant component of the county's available reserves and liquidity.